Page cover

 An overview of each available culling pipeline used in Flora.

-Flora supports multiple rendering pipelines to accommodate different project needs.
-Each has its own performance profile, memory characteristics, and compatibility trade-offs.
+Flora supports two culling pipelines to accommodate different project needs.
+Each has its own performance profile, memory characteristics, and trade-offs.

 Batch Renderer Group